 What is the Bay Ridge Food Co-op?

-*We are a community organization starting a brand new food co-op to serve the residents of Bay Ridge and its surrounding areas in Brooklyn, New York.
-Everybody is welcome to join us in our effort to bring this valuable new resource to our neighborhood.
-Owned and operated by its members, the Bay Ridge Food Co-op seeks to provide quality, wholesome food and goods at the lowest practical cost.
-A food co-op in the Bay Ridge area will provide you with easy access to locally grown and organic foods, as well as a wider and more interesting range of delicious products than the options currently available in the neighborhood.
+*We are a community organization that has started a food co-op to serve the residents of Bay Ridge and its surrounding areas in Brooklyn, New York.
+Everyone is welcome to join us in our effort to expand this valuable resource in our neighborhood.
+Owned and operated by its members, the Bay Ridge Food Co-op provides quality, wholesome food and goods at the lowest practical cost.
+Our food co-op provides you with easy access to locally grown and organic foods, as well as a wider and more interesting range of delicious products than the options currently available in the neighborhood.

 What have you achieved so far?